metalninja1001/logmailer/README.md

 ### Once confirmed, an email will be sent to the specified email address provided that the password, port and server are correct!

 # Alternatively:
-- The program may be adpated for use as a script and scheduled as a cron job.
+- The program may be adapted for use as a script and scheduled as a cron job.